KomalKrishM/Identifying-Out-of-Context-Images/README.md

 ### `Collecting_test_images_captions.py`

-- Saves a set of pristine and falsified image-caption samples.
+- Saves a sample of pristine and falsified image-caption pairs.
 - No preprocessing is applied.

 ### `demo.py`

-- Loads an image and its caption (along with ground truth).
+- Loads an image and its caption along with the label.
 - Passes them to the `clip_classifier` model to **predict authenticity**.

 ---